techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 1. Select **IoTS4** in the Receiver drop down list and configure the **address** and the **query**, taking them from the Integration Service document.
 Remember to replace the **\<device\_ID\>** string with the ID of the device you created earlier.
 This ID can be read from the Device's details page in the IoT Service cockpit.
 Keep **HTTP** as Adapter Type and **IoTS4\_USER** as Credential Name.
 Once done click on **Save**
 	![](images/095.png)

 1. Now select **RuleEngine** in the Receiver drop down list.
 This needs to be set to the URL you can read in the Integration Service document under the **Receiver: RuleEngine** section.
-Even here, remember to use your **CPL265ParticipantXX** account, where **XX** is your group number.
+Even here, remember to use your **CPL265ParticipantXX** account, where **XX** is your workstation ID.
 Leave all other parameters as by default and click **Save**
 	![](images/096.png)

 1. Choose **CSRF\_Provider\_WORKFLOW** in the Receiver box and set the address to the link you can find in the Integration Service document under the **Receiver: CSRF\_Provider\_WORKFLOW** section.
 Leave all other parameters as by default and click **Save**